-The Director of ATHelp & ATTrain, Mark Surabian, has utilized assistive and instructional technologies to serve the educational and vocational needs of thousands of individuals with disabilities for over 30 years, across five states, in both private and public school systems, residential and work facilities, and within home-based learning programs.
-He developed and presently operates ATHelp.org, an assistive technology support program at the JCC in Manhattan, where he has offered free AT support to over 3800 children and adults with communication, vision, learning, and physical challenges.
+Founder, Mark Surabian has utilized assistive and instructional technologies to serve the educational and vocational needs of thousands of individuals with disabilities for over 35 years, across five states, in both private and public school systems, residential and work facilities, and within home-based learning programs.
+He developed and presently operates ATHelp.org, an assistive technology support program at the Marlene Meyerson JCC in Manhattan, where he has offered free AT support to over 4300 children and adults with communication, vision, learning, and physical challenges.
 His new program, ATTrain.org, provides free AT training to professionals at schools and agencies across the greater NYC area.

-As an Assistive Technology Consultant he has provided services to the NYC DOE, NYS Acces-VR, and to 100+ public, private, and charter schools, addressing the curriculum and participation needs of students and training/support for professionals.
-He is an instructor for NYU’s Doctoral Program in Occupational Therapy, Pace University's Graduate School of Education, Bankstreet College, and St. Joseph’s College.
-He guest lectures at Columbia University Teachers College, CUNY, Fordham University, and other local institutions.
-He has provided lecture series for agencies such as The Everyone Reading Assn., The NYC Special Education Collaborative, and The Teachers College Inclusive Classrooms Project, and presented at most national AT/IT/Ed conferences such as ISTE, ATIA, CTG, AERA, and ATCNE.
-He has consulted for AT developers like AMDi, Kinems, LC Technologies, and Panther Technologies, and volunteered his services to advocacy groups such as The UNICEF Innovation Fund, The Cooper Hewitt/Smithsonian Accessibility Advisory Committee, The National MS Society, Advocates for Children, Parents for Inclusive Education, and the ARISE Coalition.
-He also collaborates on research projects around the use of AT for learning, communication, and accessibility.
+As an Assistive Technology Consultant he has provided services to the NYC DOE, NYS Acces-VR, and to 200+ public, private, and charter schools, addressing the curriculum and participation needs of students and training/support for professionals.
+He currently teaches comprehensive courses on Assistive Technology (AT) for NYU’s Doctoral Program in Occupational Therapy and for the graduate schools of Education at Bankstreet College and St. Joseph’s College of Brooklyn.
+He is a former instructor at Pace University's Educational Technology Program (now defunct) and within Brooklyn College's ghraduate programs in Education and Speech Therapy.
+He provides tailored guest lectures on AT for Columbia University Teachers College, CUNY, Fordham University, and other local institutions.
+He has developed/delivered lecture series for agencies such as The Everyone Reading Assn., The NYC Special Education Collaborative, and The Teachers College Inclusive Classrooms Project, and presented on a variety of AT topics at most national AT/IT/Ed conferences such as ISTE, ATIA, CTG, AERA, and ATCNE.
+He has consulted for AT developers like AMDi, Kinems, LC Technologies, Panther Technologies, and Pletly, and volunteered his services to advocacy groups such as The UNICEF Innovation Fund, The Cooper Hewitt/Smithsonian Accessibility Advisory Committee, The United Federation of Teachers, The National MS Society, Advocates for Children, Parents for Inclusive Education, and the ARISE Coalition.
+He is published and collaborates on research projects around the use of AT for learning, communication, and accessibility.